nmorse/graphlet/README.md

 HoneyBee flow-control-graphs, enabling shared code, and code inspection.

 A "flow-control-graph", is a "directed, multi-graph" (for the mathematicians).
-The nodes of a flow-control-graph represent executable steps or data sources, while graph's edges represent three types of message routing.
-Get, Set (data) and Flow-event messages are called in order to "run" a HoneyBee graph. ment of nodes and edges (topology).
+The nodes of a flow-control-graph represent executable steps or data sources or IO ports, while graph's edges represent message routing.
+Get, Set (data) and Flow-event messages are called in this order each time a process node is visited (or "run").
+The flow of control is entirely determined by the topology of nodes and edges.
+>You will not find an "IF" or "WHILE" control structure in HoneyBee.
+All flow control is determined by the topology that you create.
+All Access to Data is clearly shown by connectivity in the HoneyBee Graph structure.
+>If you need to understand what are all the ways that some datum or IO element is read from or written to, it is plainly represented by adjacency.

 Code Visualization
 ------------------